• HOME

 Whitefish Bike Retreat

 Located just outside town, the Whitefish Bike Retreat is a lodge, hub, and training center created especially for bikers.
-As someone who had never been on a mountain bike before, I headed out here to learn some skills and try out some of the nearby trails.
+As someone who had never been on a mountain bike before, I headed out here to learn some new skills and try out some of the nearby trails.

 Whitefish Lake

-The glacial lake bearing the same name as the town is a favorite for visitors and locals alike.
-In the summer you can lounge in the sun or in shaded areas along the water, or if you prefer to be active, rent a kayak or stand-up paddleboard and take to the lake.
+The glacial lake bearing the same name as the town is a favorite spot for visitors and locals alike.
+In the summer you can lounge in the sun or in shaded areas along the water, or, if you prefer to be active, rent a kayak or stand-up paddleboard and take to the lake.
 There is also a public boat launch and designated areas for swimming.

 Viking Creek Trail